fosshostorg/policy/README.txt

 6. we will keep records so that we regularly report on these and similar stated promises
 7. we will consider most of the records we keep as for internal use only
-8. we will state expressly the other specific information we along with any and all ways that we are able to predict unavoidable/required disclosure
+8. we will state expressly specific information we may but do not usually report along with any and all ways that we are able to predict unavoidable/required disclosure
 9. we will fully and faithfully report such information however specific as we must to satisfy due diligence
 10. We may share more widely or otherwise such vital records as we are